supertokens/supertokens-django-ref-jwt/docs/backend/api-reference.md

     - Type: ```Response``` from ```rest_framework.response``` or you can also use ```HttpResponse``` from ```django.http``` or any response method which is extended from HttpResponse
 ##### Returns
 - nothing
-##### Raises
+##### Throws
 - ```SuperTokensGeneralException```
-    - Examples of when this is raised is if something went wrong while setting headers.
+    - Examples of when this is thorwn is if something went wrong while setting headers.